• New Sailboats

 Catalina 22 A Catalina 22 with a wing keel, on its road trailer..
 The Catalina 22 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim.
 It has a masthead sloop rig, a raked stem, a vertical transom, a large self-bailing cockpit, with under-seat lockers, a transom-hung rudder controlled by a tiller and a fixed fin keel.It has two winches for the jibsheets.

 The Catalina 22 MkII is a 21'6" (6.55m) cruising sailboat designed by Frank Butler (United States).
 She is built since 1995 by Catalina Yachts (United States).
-The Wing keel version is offered with a short keel fitted with large winglets.
-This configuration provides an interesting draft / low center of gravity / upwind performance trade-off.
-The Catalina 22 MkII is as well listed, on Boat ...
+The Fin keel version adopts a classical fin configuration, the easiest option to provide a low center of gravity.
+The Catalina 22 MkII is as well listed, on Boat-Specs.com, in Swing keel and Wing keel version (see all the versions ...

 Upgraded version of the original CATALINA 22, one of the most popular boats of this size ever built.
 Wing keel version draft: 2.5'.
 Swing keel draft - KU: 2.0' KD: 5.0' ...
 The weight required to sink the yacht one inch.
 Calculated by multiplying the LWL area by 5.333 for sea water or 5.2 for fresh water.